bahazlitni/Eldara/README.md

    windeployqt Eldara.exe
    ```
    * This command scans `Eldara.exe` and copies all required Qt runtime libraries, plugins, and QML modules into the current directory.
----
-## Verifying the Package
-* **Test on a Clean Windows VM**
-  Ensure all dependencies are present and that the application launches without errors.
----

 ## License

 This project is released under the \[Your License Name] License.
 See `LICENSE` for details.

----